Physical therapy for core strengthening

 Luna’s physical therapists specialize in core strengthening

 Luna’s physical therapists specialize in helping patients strengthen the core in order to improve posture and movement while preventing injury.
-As experts in proper exercise form, your PT can help you create healthy habits that will keep your core strong.
+As experts in proper exercise form, your PT can help you create healthy habits to keep your core strong.

-Best of all, with Luna, patients can receive physical therapy for core strengthening wherever it’s most convenient — no matter which gym you go to.
+Best of all, with Luna, patients can receive physical therapy for core strengthening in the comfort of their homes.
 Our physical therapists come to you — it’s physical therapy, delivered.

 What is core strengthening?